pghvlaans/sbotools/development/index.md

 * A setting to turn off sbotools output wrapping
 * Installation status reporting in sbofind
 * Time-of-installation reporting in sboinstall
+* sbocheck tries to report why missing scripts are missing